JustasMasiulis/circular_buffer/README.md

 # circular_buffer
-A simple circular buffer implementation
+A simple circular buffer implementation.
+Tests and documentation still needs work but I'd say it's working properly and the api is STL style.